chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 ### Properties of a Statement

-A policy statement must include a `Role` or a list of inline `Actions`.
+A policy statement must include a `Role`, or a list of inline `Actions`.

 Property   | Description
 -----------|-----------------------------